-The Minor Curricular Change form is available at http://curriculumchange.registrar.wsu.edu/.
-Complete the fillable PDF, print, and obtain required signatures.
-Send the original and one copy to the Office of the Registrar.
+The Minor Curricular Change form is available through Curriculum Change.
+Complete the electronic form.
+Upon submission, the request automatically sends an email to the designated chair and dean for approval.
 Effective date must be for a future term.
-Minor curricular change requests can be submitted at any time.
+Minor curricular change requests can be submitted at any time, up to one year in advance of the requested effective date.
 To ensure changes are reflected prior to student registration, submit Fall effective changes by March 1st and Spring effective changes by October 1st.